dmytrostriletskyi/pdbe/README.md

 ### What is pdbe

-`pdbe` put import pdb statement `import pdb; pdb.set_trace()` in specified python's file, files in directory and nested files in directory.
+`pdbe` puts import pdb statement `import pdb; pdb.set_trace()` in specified python's file, files in directory and nested files in directory (files in directory, that located in anoter directory with files also).

 ### Motivation

-There could be a situations, when you need to debug project for knowing how it works, so put import pdb statement with `pdbe` tools, run this project and handle any moves you do in.
+There could be a situations, when you need to debug project (i.e. super old framework with millions of code lines) for knowing how it works.
+So put import pdb statement with `pdbe` tools, run this project and handle any bunch of code.

 ### How to install